 • describes how to prevent crises from escalating;

 • demonstrates how a stakeholder-centric model of communications can help mitigate reputational damage; and

 • introduces a number of original concepts, including a Reputational Risk Management Framework, a Reputational Risk Maturity Model, and a Culture and Capability matrix.

 Moving beyond the theoretical by presenting case studies of real crises involving sexual assault, freedom of speech, student protests, faculty misconduct, and a broad range of financial, social, and ethical issues, the book highlights and underscore key concepts around effective management of reputational risk.
-Ultimately, Managing Reputational Risk in Higher Education serves as a wake-up call for all higher education leaders and board members.
+Ultimately, Preventing Crises at Your University serves as a wake-up call for all higher education leaders and board members.

 Sign up for more information on JHUP Books